counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 ## Outcomes

-After a challenge has been finalized, the `AppRegistry` can now be used to arrive at an outcome.
+After a challenge has been finalized, the `ChallengeRegistry` can now be used to arrive at an outcome.
 In the Counterfactual protocols, it is the _outcome_ of an application that is important in executing the disribution of blockchain state fairly for any given off-chain application.

 ### Setting an Outcome

 **After a challenge is finalized**.
-If a challenge has been finalized by the timeout expiring, then a function call can be made to the `AppRegistry` that then initiates a call to the `computeOutcome` function of the corresponding `AppDefinition` to the challenge.
+If a challenge has been finalized by the timeout expiring, then a function call can be made to the `ChallengeRegistry` that then initiates a call to the `computeOutcome` function of the corresponding `AppDefinition` to the challenge.
 The `computeOutcome` method will return a `bytes` struct and that is then stored inside the contract permanently as the outcome of the application.

 **In the same transaction as finalizing a challenge.** A minor efficiency can be added here, but has not yet been implemented, which is that if the challenge can finalized unilaterally (either in initiation or in refutation) then it is possible to instantly set the outcome.
 There is an [issue tracking this on GitHub](https://github.com/counterfactual/monorepo/issues/1311).